mono/md-website/developers/articles/policy-system.md

 Policies
 --------

 Policies are organisation-specific conventions that are applied to a solution.
-This makes it possible to ensure that all contributors are using the same style for their code, are following the commit policies, naming guidelines, and so forth.
+This makes it possible to ensure that all contributors are using the same style for their code, are following the commit policies, naming guidelines, and so forth.<br/>
 Policies may be set in several places:

 ### The Default Policies dialog

 This is used for editing the policies that are applied to new solutions, or solutions that do not have policies set.
 Each panel in this dialog corresponds to a policy.
-Each of these  panels has a combo box that the top that can be used to select a named policy.
+Each of these  panels has a combo box that the top that can be used to select a named policy.<br/>
 If the current policy matches any of the built-in named policies, that policy's name will be displayed in the combo box.

 In future it will be possible to use this dialog to save named sets of policies, so that users will be able to choose from their own named sets when creating a new solution, or apply these named sets to existing solutions.